syuntoku14/fusion2urdf/README.md

 #### At Fusion 360

-At first, download this repository and unzip at anywhere you like.
-The "URDF_Exporter" in this repository is the script to install into your fusion 360.
+At first, we have to install this script.
+Download this repository and unzip at anywhere you like.
+The "URDF_Exporter" in this repository is the folder containing the fusion2urdf script.

 Copy and paste URDF_Exporter at the repository where your fusion scripts locate.
-In windows, it is usually at 'C:\Users\username\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts'
+In windows, it is usually at

+'''bash
+'C:\Users\username\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts'
+'''

+Then, click ADD-INS in fusion 360.
+Click the green plus button and choose URDF_Exporter.

+This script change your model.
+So before run it, copy your model to backup.

+Run the script.
+Then a folder dialog will show up.
+Choose where you want to save the urdf.
+Maybe some error will occur when you run the script.
+Fix them according to the instruction.
+In this case, something wrong with joint "Rev 7".
+Probably it can be solved just redefine the joint.